 Room size at the Disney moderate hotels are about 50 sq ft larger than the value rooms and offer two queen beds or a king bed.
 They also offer a child-size pull out bed, which makes the Disney Moderate Resorts a better option for families of 5.
 The Fort Wilderness cabins are unique in that they can sleep up to 6 guests and have a full-size kitchen.
 Due to this, the room sizes are much bigger than the standard moderate room of 314 sq ft.

-Each of the Disney Moderate resorts has at least two dining options: a quick service and a table service.
+Each Moderate Disney Resort has at least two dining options: a quick service and a table service.
 The French Quarter does not have a table service, but guests can walk next door to the Port Orleans Riverside restaurant.
 Another added benefit is that French Quarter and Riverside guests can take a riverboat to Disney Springs, which has a plethora of dining and shopping options for everyone.
-At Fort Wilderness, a dinner show is also an option.
+At Fort Wilderness, a dinner show is also an option along with food trucks.

-Here are my rankings for my favorite to least favorite of the Disney Moderate Resorts and why.
+Here are my rankings for the best Disney Moderate Resorts and why.
 Hopefully, this will help you decide which resort to choose from or if you should upgrade to a Deluxe or downgrade to a Value:

 Port Orleans French Quarter

-Besides its French Quarter charm, the next best part about this hotel is that it is the smallest of the Disney Moderate Resorts.
+Besides its French Quarter charm, the next best part about this hotel is that it is the smallest of the Moderate Disney Resorts.
 This means two things – one, there are fewer people staying at the hotel, and two – there is only one bus stop and the buses are rarely full.
 If you have ever used the Disney transportation buses, then you know that this is a huge perk!
-I also love the food options here too.
+I also love the food options here too and it is usually one of the resorts I stop in during my non-park days at Disney World.

 - Cajun cuisine like jambalaya at the quick-service restaurant